Josef Dreisörner

 Such pictorial statements are mainly realised by means of so-called large-format cameras.
 Of particular note is the Klimsch Praktika reproduction / process camera built in 1957 with a film format of up to 50×60 cm (20×24 Inch).
 Photographs are taken analogue on black-and-white film or with direct exposure on black-and-white positive photo paper.
 When using the positive photo paper the captured image cannot be reproduced in analog photographic technology, and there is no option of analogue or digital post-processing.
 The captures on film are realized by means of the Palladium /Platinum Print process.
 Due to the 50×60 cm film format of the Klimsch Praktika reproduction / process camera, he is one of the few photographers who is able to produce analogue negatives and thus Palladium /Platinum Prints with a size of up to 50×60 cm (20×24 Inch).
 In this process, hand prints are made on natural paper whose incomparable quality, aesthetic beauty and permanence were already appreciated by the pictorialists of the 19th century.

-Article about the artist in Mundus Art Magazine
+Article about the Artist in Mundus Art Magazine

 download pdf